 My interest in “real” photography was rekindled when my son entered college studying digital cinematography, and I have since both upgraded my digital equipment, and revived an interest in film.
 I will always regret giving up my original Electro 35 somewhere along the way, but I recently replaced it with an identical one gleaned from the infamous online auction site, and I still have my old OM-1, recently CLA’d.
 I have since added a Canon P rangefinder, built between 1958 and 1961, and an Olympus OM-3 to my 35mm collection.

 I have jumped into medium format film via a vintage Yashica D twin lens reflex, a Fuji GW690III rangefinder, a Hasselblad 500CM SLR, and a Fuji G617 panoramic camera.
 I have also forayed into large-format film photography, with the purchase of a Calumet CC-400 4×5 monorail view camera, a Graflex Super Graphic, and a Chamonix 045F1, which I enjoy but about which I have much to yet learn.
-On the instant film side I have a Polaroid 800 instant roll film camera converted by Steve Icanberry of Alpenhause to use Polaroid pack film, a Polaroid 110a instant roll film camera that I converted myself to pack film use, and a Polaroid SX-70 using Impossible Project film.
+On the instant film side I have a Polaroid 800 instant roll film camera converted by Steve Icanberry of Alpenhause to use Polaroid pack film, a Polaroid 110a instant roll film camera, along with a Polaroid 150, other of which I converted myself to pack film use, and a Polaroid SX-70 using Impossible Project film.

 My digital equipment includes a Panasonic Lumix LX-3, a Fuji X-Pro-1 and a XT-1, and a Ricoh GR.

-I am home processing my black & white film in 35mm , 120 roll, and 4×5 sheet formats, and having stumbled upon a Beseler 23C enlarger have built a basic darkroom in the basement.
-I also use an Epson V700 to scan my film negatives, and use Capture One Pro, Lightroom, Photoshop, and various plug-ins to manage and digitally process my images.
+I am home processing my black & white and color film in 35mm , 120 roll, and 4×5 sheet formats, with the use of various processing tank systems and a Jobo CEP 2+ rotary film processor, and built a basic wet darkroom in the basement employing a Beseler 23C enlarger.
+I use an Epson V700 and a Plustek OpticFilm 120 to scan my film negatives, and use Capture One Pro, Lightroom, Photoshop, and various plug-ins to manage and digitally process my images.

 I hope you find some measure of merit in the images and assorted musings posted here, and I appreciate your interest and comments.